rust-lang/cargo/src/doc/src/reference/registries.md

 If you are implementing a registry server, see [Running a Registry] for more details about the protocol between Cargo and a registry.

+If you're using a registry that requires authentication, see [Registry Authentication].
+If you are implementing a credential provider, see [Credential Provider Protocol] for details.

 ## Using an Alternate Registry

 To use a registry other than [crates.io], the name and index URL of the